 But for all his achievements, there remains one strange mystery.

 Why is he sick on the pitch so often?

-Minutes before he came off the bench to score against Deportivo on Saturday, Messi was videoed retching, gagging and spitting.
+Minutes before he came off the bench to score against Deportivo on last season, Messi was videoed retching, gagging and spitting.

 It’s hard to say whether the great No10 actually did eject his breakfast or whether it was a simple case of the pre-chunder spits which he managed to wrestle back down.